lilbandit1979/cnmb_pages/pages/category/blog/07.registration-2018/default.md

 2018 registration has been brought forward to December to:
 * Allow the committee more time to assign divisions and fixtures.
 * Allow the committee time to remind schools to submit player registration.
-* <p>Cumann na mBunscol Kildare would like to sincerely thank all of our members for giving their time and hard work year in, year out.
-We look to seeing you all on the playing pitches in the new year.</p>
+* Cumann na mBunscol Kildare would like to sincerely thank all of our members for giving their time and hard work year in, year out.
+We look to seeing you all on the playing pitches in the new year.